tapjs/tapjs/docs/src/content/docs/api/promises/index.md

 # Promises

 The `t.test()`, `t.spawn()` and `t.stdin()` methods all return a
-Promise which resolves to the `t` object once the child test, process, or input stream is done.
-(Note that the returned Promise does *not* resolve to the *child* object, because the child is already ended when control returns to the parent.)
+Promise which resolves to the child test results object once the child test, process, or input stream is done.

 Additionally, if the function passed to `t.test()` *returns* a Promise, then the child test will be ended when the Promise resolves, or failed when it is rejected.

-These two features together mean that you can string together Promise chains in your tests, if that's a thing you're into.

 Unhandled promise rejections will be fail the active test, just like thrown errors would.